fvbock/excerpt/README.md

 only return the ExcerptWindow with the hightest score.

 If a match is at the end of a window and overlaps its boundry the window will be extended to include the full match.
+Trailing whitespace is removed so that you could get an excerpt that is shorter then the specified length.

 An ExcerptWindow always starts with a match.
 In the future an option might be added to position/center the window around the matches.